freeernest/BigPandaTest/README.md

 Senior Software Developer interview submission task for Big Panda ! by Erik Feigin.

+Current solution is using
+	* Vert.x
+	* Spring Boot
+	* Kafka
+	* Maven

+It is build in microservices architecture, so this system can be clustered, thus it is easily scalable.

-I think the consumer should read the messages and save them to in-memory cache (like a queue) without any complex logic that could take time.
+Consumer is reading the messages and save them to in-memory cache (Kafka queue) without any complex logic that could take time.

-After, another process should read from the queue and save the data (in DB/Redis/in-memory) in a way that will help with the stats API.
+Then another process is reading messages from the queue and save the data in clasterd Hazelcast IMDG memory in a way that will help with the stats API.

 The HTTP API should get his data from the final data.

-So this system architectur can be clustered, thus it is easily scalable.

 # Prerequisites